Planning to spend the Christmas season in London? Keep reading to find out the top Christmas things to do in London for 2023.

 Giant baubles and mistletoe hang from the glass ceiling of the market, the giant Covent Garden Christmas tree is in full view on the Piazza and decorated trees greet you as you enter.

-Also in Covent Garden this year, you’ll find lots of festive pop-ups, live lights every day from 11am-midnight, and festive stands selling many different varieties of mulled wine.
+In Covent Garden this year, you’ll find lots of festive pop-ups, live lights every day from 11am-midnight, and festive stands selling many different varieties of mulled wine.

 If you happen to be doing your Christmas shopping in the area, make sure to come by for a festive atmosphere and some pictures as it really is one of the best places to visit in London during Christmas.